OldemarRodriguez/riemannian_stats/docs/source/contributing.rst

 Contributing Guide
 ------------------

 Thank you for your interest in contributing to the **Riemannian STATS** project!
-Contributions of all types are welcome—code improvements, bug reports, documentation enhancements, and feature suggestions.
+Contributions of all types are welcome, code improvements, bug reports, documentation enhancements, and feature suggestions.

 How to Contribute
 ~~~~~~~~~~~~~~~~~